 The world is your playground and there are SO many wonderful places to learn and explore!
-Get started planning your next family vacation and adventure now!
-Family memories through vacations are only possible if you find a way to start building your next family adventure.
-Mommy And Me Travels has searched high and low to bring you the best advice currently available from fellow mommy travel experts.
-Let’s meet these 13 inspirational bloggers from around the world and hear about their travel tips and tricks for planning your next family adventure.
+Are you just getting started on planning your next unique family vacation and adventure?
+Mommy And Me Travels has searched high and low to bring you the best advice available from fellow mommy travel experts.
+These inspirational bloggers from around the world will guide you as your next family trip planners with their 10 expert travel tips and tricks.

-First and foremost, get the kids involved!
-Vacations are more fun for all when everyone provides input.
+Get the kids involved!
+Vacation planning is more fun for all when everyone provides input for planning a trip with my family.
 Have everyone think of their top 2 or 3 vacation wishes.
 Do you want to go to the beach or skiing, and so on?

 *Ask them “what type of shoes do you want to wear on vacation?”
 Flip flops, snow boots, athletic shoes, dress shoes, etc.